 With statements like “judgments made by him are sincerely adhered to,” and “according to his manifest mind and will,” there’s really no question about where Catholics should be looking for authoritative and orthodox teachings.

 It’s a bizarre juxtaposition.
 These Catholics, while affirming that they are 100% orthodox, reject official Catholic teachings as heterodox or even heretical.
-To them, what is promulgated as authentically magisterial (on an official level, to the entire Church, by the pope in his role as supreme pontiff) might not actually be magisterial.
+To them, what is promulgated by the Church as an exercise of the authentic Magisterium (that is, taught in a formal way, to the entire Church, on a matter of faith and morals, by the pope in his role as supreme pontiff) might, in fact, not be magisterial.
 According to them, we are supposed to know what is truly magisterial by comparing it to prior magisterial teaching, to see if it lines up.
 If it doesn’t, we are to reject it, disregard it, or claim to be confused by it.

 The problems with this approach should be self-evident.
 For example, how should a Catholic reply if asked for the Church’s official teaching on the death penalty?
 From a factual standpoint, the teaching is reflected in Pope Francis’s revision to the Catechism’s paragraph 2267, which states, “the Church teaches, in the light of the Gospel, that ‘the death penalty is inadmissible because it is an attack on the inviolability and dignity of the person,’ and she works with determination for its abolition worldwide.”
-Canon Law and Tradition clearly state that his authority allows him to change the Catechism.
+Canon Law and Tradition make clear that his authority certainly allows him to revise the Catechism if he deems it prudent.
 There is no system of canonical checks and balances that hinders the Pope’s ability to develop or revise magisterial documents.